-Banking and insurance: the CaixaBank Group's core business and includes the entire banking business (retail banking, corporate banking, cash management and markets) and insurance business, primarily carried out in Spain through the branch network and the other complementary channels.
+Banking and insurance: This is the CaixaBank Group's core business and includes the entire banking business (retail banking, corporate banking, cash management and markets) and insurance business, primarily carried out in Spain through the branch network and the other complementary channels.
 It encompasses the activity and the profits generated from the Group's customers, whether individuals, companies or institutions.
 It also incorporates the liquidity management and the Assets and Liabilities Committee (ALCO), and income from the financing of the equity investment business.

 Total assets of the banking and insurance business at 31 December 2014 stood at EUR 327,331 million, of which EUR 7,248 million related to non-current assets held for sale.
-Total liabilities stood at EUR 307,584 million and equity at EUR 19,747 million.
+Total liabilities amounted to EUR 307,584 million, while equity stood at EUR 19,747 million.